siderolabs/talos/website/content/docs/v0.7/Reference/configuration.md

 </div>
 <div class="dt">

-This size of partition: either bytes or human readable representation.
+The size of partition: either bytes or human readable representation.
+If `size:` is omitted, the partition is sized to occupy the full disk.

 Examples: